TLRKiliann/tor-proxy/README.md

 Click on --> Proxy DNS when using SOCKS v5

-To verify your installation look at with :
+To verify your installation use cmd :
 >ss -nlt

 >watch netstat -pute